aap/fpdpga/README.md

 ## Boards

-Right now only the DE0-Nano-SoC is supported.
-DE10-Nano support is planned.
+The supported boards are the DE0-Nano-SoC and DE10-Nano.
 Both have an ARM HPS on the same chip as the FPGA.

 ## Frontend